How to decorate memorials throughout the year

 Perhaps this isn’t the most common sight in the UK, but some people take comfort brightening up a memorial with seasonal decorations – it makes them feel like their departed loved one is still part of the celebrations and is remembered at that time of year.
 It’s possible to create Christmas floral arrangements which incorporate pine branches, holly berries and ribbons simply by purchase a headstone saddle frame.
 Others like to use tree baubles and tinsel for something fun.
 It’s not unlikely that you’ll see special arrangements for Mother’s or Father’s Day, too.

 Do bear in mind that churchyards do have rules around what can be placed on or near a memorial, so check before going ahead.

-It’s heart-breaking to lose a child, and whether it’s a big kid or a little one, placing a favourite toy beside the memorial can be a nice idea.
-From cars and dolls, to LEGO sets and that much-loved teddy, a toy can bring comfort to those who have been left behind – it’s almost as though it’s guarding the memorial somehow.
+It’s heart-breaking to lose a child, and whether it’s a big kid or a little one, placing a favourite toy besides the memorial can be a nice idea.
+From cars and dolls to LEGO sets and that much-loved teddy, a toy can bring comfort to those who have been left behind – it’s almost as though it’s guarding the memorial somehow.
 Again, some cemeteries have strict rules about what you can leave by a graveside so do check what is and is not permitted.